cyberjames/moodle-vagrant/README.md

 # moodle-vagrant
-Moodle Vagrant installer (Ubuntu 16.04, Apache, PHP7, PostgreSQL, Latest Moodle)
+Moodle Vagrant installer
+(Ubuntu 16.04, Apache, PHP7, PostgreSQL, MySQL, MDK, Moodle Dev and Integration instances)

 This is perfect for local testing and development installations.